The Discovery Phase:

 Everything about how, where and by whom the solution will be used is included.
 Information can be shared with other software applications like accounting software, cloud-based solutions, other data systems and your website, or the solution can be completely self-contained.
 Your developer will help you determine how to incorporate those requirements into the final solution.

-eXamples of your current work procedures (current database if you use one, other software, spreadsheets, forms, memory, post-it notes, napkin drawings, reports, etc.) and any shortcomings or inefficiencies should be included in the requirements gathering discussions with your developer.
+During the software development discovery phase, show your developer eXamples of your current work procedures (current database if you use one, other software, spreadsheets, forms, memory, post-it notes, napkin drawings, reports, etc.) and discuss any shortcomings or inefficiencies.
 Your desired workflow needs to be described so that your developer can turn that into a functional program.
 The requirements become the working blueprint for development.
 The end product of the discovery process is the working list of features and functions that end users will use to facilitate their work, the eXpected timeline and cost estimate.

 If you’re interested in learning more about how you and your developer can work together to define the project and set timelines, we’ve got you covered.
 Click here!

 A word of caution.
 Determining the scope of work is a necessary step, but it can sometimes lead to “paralysis by analysis.”
 There is no way to anticipate every possible detail of the final solution.
 There will be adjustments along the way once development starts, so don’t get hung up trying to define every jot and tittle — especially if the developer uses an agile development style, which is closely akin to a wash, rinse and repeat cycle, allowing plenty of room for refinement as the app takes shape.